-- silver in colour and shining perfectly smoothly - not affected by appearance, preference, emotion of prijudices. - refelects what is sees objectinely. - crutafal, displays flaws with out hestation. - compared to god, like god watches a person unbiased a fair from all angles. - Endowed with the power of contemplation. - 15.
-Objective: To lest appreciation of understanding of the play.
+- Mirror silver in colour and shining perfectly and smoothly - not affected by appearance, preference, emotions or prejudices. - reflects what it sees objectively. - truthful; reveals flaws with out hesitation. - compared to God, like God watches a person unbiased and fair from all angles. - endowed with the power of contemplation.